SkafteNicki/dtu_mlops/s2_organisation_and_version_control/code_structure.md

         'matplotlib>=3.8.1'
     ]
     ```

+    The lesser used alternative is to specify them in a `requirements.txt` file and reference that as a dynamic field in
+    `pyproject.toml` as shown in the first code block above.

     The improvement over `setup.py + setup.cfg` is that `pyproject.toml` also allows for metadata from other tools to
     be specified in it, essentially making sure you only need a single file for your project.
 For example, in the next